nirmanor1/Track2Map/README.md

 2. **Mapping to a 2D layout** (homography) for location-aware visualization.
 3. **Cross-camera matching** to preserve identities across overlapping views.
 4. **Operator view** with a live map and (future) **anomaly alerts**.

-*(Names of specific models/algorithms are intentionally omitted in this README.
-See the slide deck for a conceptual illustration.)*

-## Slides
-- `presentation/Track2Map_Project_Day.pdf` — short public deck with visuals.

 ## Team
 - **Arbel Askayo** & **Nir Manor**
 - Academic advisor: **Prof. Ilan Shimshoni**